 In addition to cord blood, stem cells can be harvested in two ways: Directly from the patient, in an autologous transplant, or from a donor, in an allogeneic transplant.

-In an allogenic donation, stem cells in the bone marrow are normally withdrawn from the pelvis through a bone marrow harvest, a painful procedure performed with the patient under general anesthesia.
+In an allogeneic donation, stem cells in the bone marrow are normally withdrawn from the pelvis through a bone marrow harvest, a painful procedure performed with the patient under general anesthesia.

 Alternatively, following treatment with growth factors, either donors’ or patients’ stem cells can be “mobilized” to the blood to be harvested for use.
 Current stem cell mobilizing procedures take five or more days and some patients do not achieve enough stem cells for a transplant.